Feeling cranky? It’s probably “just your hormones.”

 - Vitamin B12 also strengthens and nourishes the blood, and additionally helps soothe the nerves.
 This can help moodiness, anxiety, depression, and fatigue.
 It is needed for healthy cell reproduction and for a strong and well-functioning endocrine system.

 Learn more about what chemicals you are bringing into your home that can disrupt your bodily systems.
 Use the Environmental Working Group’s database to see a product’s rating and potentially toxic ingredients.
 This is also a good resource to educate yourself on what to look for and avoid on the labels of products.
 Slowly, you can begin choosing less toxic options.
 There’s no harm in having less chemicals in your life!
 I go into more detail about personal care product alternatives in the Goddess Glow online course.

 CELEBRATE YOUR BODY

 If you would like to learn to recognize the real causes behind your body’s symptoms, I teach you how to use the signal system in the face to pinpoint and heal them in the Face Rejuvenation online course!
 It is also possible to see a health issue coming by these signals before you feel symptoms in the body.
 If you think you have a “hormone imbalance,” learning how to read your face will unlock the true cause.
 In the Face Rejuvenation course you will also learn a treatment to renew your face and organs to bring a new vitality to your life!
-Learn more here or register with the coupon code MAY20 for 20% off!
+Learn more here or register here.

-You’ve heard me also mention the Goddess Glow online course.
-If you are interested in both online courses, you can get them both at a discounted price in the Super Skincare Package!
+You’ve likely also heard me mention the Goddess Glow online course before.
+If you are interested in both online courses, you can get them both at a discounted price in the Super Skincare Package.